• Skip to Content

 Suggested Plan of Study

-The plan below illustrates the Coursework Option.
+The plans below illustrate the Coursework Option.
 It is important for students to take courses in the order specified as much as possible; all prerequisites and concurrent requirements must be observed.
 A typical M.S.S.E degree program that completes degree requirements in two years is as follows.

 First Year